tcoats/docker-arohanui/README.md

 The docker is started using /sbin/initsh as the master process (PID 1), it does does the following:

-* checks /startup folder for any startup .sh scripts.
+* checks the /startup folder for any startup .sh scripts.
-* starts runit, runit then starts the services in the docker.
+* starts runsvdir, runit then starts the services in the docker.
 * when the docker is shutdown initsh signals all ruint services to stop, then waits 2 seconds, then shuts down.
 * handles zombie processes.